adlnet/xAPI-Spec/xAPI.md

 Communities of practice will, at some point in time, need to establish new Verbs to meet the needs of their constituency.

-Therefore, it is expected that xAPI generates profiles, lists, and repositories that become centered on Verb vocabularies.
-ADL is one such organization that is creating a companion document containing Verbs for xAPI.
+Therefore, it is expected that xAPI Communities of Practice generate profiles, lists, and repositories that become centered on Verb vocabularies.
+ADL is creating a companion document containing Verbs for xAPI to serve the ADL Community.

 In fulfillment of the requirements above, a collection of IRIs of recommended Verbs exists.
 There are times when Activity Providers may wish to use a different Verb for the same meaning.

 ###### Requirements for Communities of Practice